expressjs/expressjs.com/guide/migrating-4.md

 <h3 id="">Installing </h3>

-If you already have the Express 3 app generator installed on your system, you must uninstall it  as follows:
+If you already have the Express 3 app generator installed on your system, you must uninstall it:

 ~~~sh
 $ npm uninstall -g express
 ~~~
-Depending on how your file and directory privileges are configured, you may need to run this command with `sudo`.
+Depending on how your file and directory privileges are configured, you might need to run this command with `sudo`.

 Now install the new generator: